turtleneck444/hitechlogic-orbit/HITECHLOGIC_KNOWLEDGEBASE.md

 ## 17. SALES OBJECTION HANDLING

 ### Objection: "We already have an internal DevOps/SRE team"
 **Response:** That's excellent—we work alongside your team, not replace them.
-We augment their capabilities with 24/7 coverage, specialized expertise across seven service pillars, and free them from operational firefighting so they can focus on strategic innovation.
+We augment their capabilities with 24/7 coverage, specialized expertise across eight service pillars, and free them from operational firefighting so they can focus on strategic innovation.
 Most of our clients have strong internal teams that we enhance.

 ### Objection: "This seems expensive"
 **Response:** Let's look at total cost of ownership.
 Building internal capabilities across infrastructure ops, security, automation, and FinOps requires multiple senior hires ($150K-$250K each), 24/7 coverage (3-4x staffing), tools, training, and knowledge concentration risk.
 Most clients see 30-40% cost reduction while gaining enterprise-grade capabilities.
 We can model your specific TCO.